nih-cfde/usecases/requirements/r00009-the-interface-will-support-free-text-search-of-results.md

 ---
 layout: default
-title: R00001 The portal will support GUI web access to end users
+title: R00009 The interface will support free text search of results
 nav_order: 3
 parent: Requirements
 has_children: false